What is BeAware and how to get rid of it

 - Trash any files associated with the BeAware adware.
 They may also include BeeAware or Bahlpr in their names.
 Finally, empty the Bin.

 Seems like a lot of work?
 Note that you should delete every component related to adware to eliminate it.
 Manual removal won’t always be useful, as it may still leave some hidden files on your machine.
 Luckily, you can perform the same operation automatically if you have the right tool at hand.

 My favorite anti-malware software is CleanMyMac X by MacPaw.
 It offers a rich feature set that elevates Mac’s performance to a higher level.
 Most crucially, Apple notarized it, so CleanMyMac X is safe to use.

-I’ve been using it for months and can highly recommend its Malware Removal tool.
+I’ve been using it for months and can highly recommend its Malware Removal module.
 Here’s how it works:

 - Grab the free version of CleanMyMac X here (at no cost at all).